willstepp/writings/hunger/hunger.md

 Mika looked again at the opening on the other end of the plateau.
 He walked along the chasm and saw what he was looking for.
 A glint of sunlight blinded him and he held up his hand.
 It was there.
 The source of the river was beyond that opening.

 He surveyed the width of the chasm.
 It was twenty feet or more across.
 Impossible to jump.
 Perhaps he had made a mistake in his journey.
 Perhaps there was another way.
 He retraced his footsteps outside to where the plateau fell off.
 For miles along the mountainside were shear cliffs.
 He went back to the chasm and sat down.
 There he meditated on the opening on the other side, the sunlight coming through the opening.
 He listened to the roar of the river he heard at the bottom of the chasm, but could not see.
 After some time he rose and tied a piece of twine from the handle of the bucket to his arm.
-He tugged on it to make sure it was secure and walked to the chasm ledge.
-He leapt in.
+He tugged on it to make sure it was secure and walked right up to the ledge of the chasm.
+Then he fell in.

 ~